zemavan/Zigbee2mqttTelegramBot/README.md

    INFO:aiogram.dispatcher:Run polling for bot @

 ## 7. Test
-When you send to your bot command 'temperature', the bot should answer with the current temperature.
+When you send to your bot command 'temperature', the bot should answer with the current temperature which takes place in log.txt file.